Why Dogs Jump

 On visitors to the house:

 Step 1.
 Put your dog in a head halter and on leash before answering the door for the visitor.
 Open the door.
-If your dog wants to jump on the visitor, control him with the leash and tell him “too bad” in a cheerful voice and walk him away.
+If your dog wants to jump on the visitor, control them with the leash and tell him “too bad” in a cheerful voice and walk him away.
 Once he calms down, let him try again.

 On people on the street: